 Bring More Followers to Your Weebly Blog

-The best way is to be where your potential readers and followers already are: Facebook and Twitter.
+The best way is to be where your potential readers and followers already are: Facebook and X (formerly known as Twitter).
 Though there are plenty of other social networks that come and go, these two remain by far the most likely places to actually interact with real human beings who are interested in what you have to say.

-Encouraging people to follow you on Facebook or Twitter means that when you link back to your blog post (or anything else) there’ll be plenty of people there to interact with that link.
-The best way to gain blog followers on FB is to create a Fan page and add a Like button that is connected to it to your blog sidebar.
+Encouraging people to follow you on Facebook or X means that when you link back to your blog post (or anything else) there’ll be plenty of people there to interact with that link.
+The best way to gain blog followers on FB is to create a Fan page and add a Like button that’s connected to your blog sidebar.
 This tutorial shows how easy it is to do just that.

-As for Twitter, adding a short version of your Twitter feed to the site should do the trick.
+As for X, adding a short version of your feed to the site should do the trick.
 And we’ve also written a guide that shows how to do that.